-Finally, these features are not directly associated with the search engines, but are still critical to finding a good content management system:
+Finally, these features are not directly associated with the search engines, but are still critical to finding a sound content management system:

-Good tech support: I have had the opportunity to work with many different CMS solutions, and one common issue for many clients is a lack of technical support and available resources.
-A lot of people still rely on open source content management solutions developed in PHP simply because of the size of the PHP community and the amount of documents available to the end user, so search for a CMS with good technical support and a decent size community.
+Excellent tech support: I have had the opportunity to work with many different CMS solutions, and one common issue for many clients is a lack of technical support and available resources.
+A lot of people still rely on open source content management solutions developed in PHP simply because of the size of the PHP community and the number of documents available to the end user, so search for a CMS with excellent technical support and a decent size community.

 Alternative attributes for images: Some systems don’t necessarily utilize alternative attributes for images.
-This is something important for you to look into before choosing a system since there are many benefits to having “alt” associated with your images whether you look at from an SEO perspective or simply a site accessibility side benefit of it
+This is something vital for you to look into before choosing a system since there are many benefits to having “alt” associated with your images whether you look at from an SEO perspective or merely a site accessibility side benefit of it

-CMS and hosting: Another very important thing to be aware of is that some content management systems are hosted directly on the developer’s server, which means you are not just getting a content management system but rather a package that includes hosting.
-While this may seem like nothing more than a question of financial and whether or not it’s the right package for your immediate needs, but what if you decide to switch systems one day? what if you wanted to change hosting companies?
-There is a good chance that you would lose your entire web site if you were to decide change either one of the above mentioned items, so investigate into the company’s process towards transitioning your web site and whether or not it’s even possible.
+CMS and hosting: Another essential thing to be aware of is that some content management systems are hosted directly on the developer’s server, which means you are not just getting a content management system but rather a package that includes hosting.
+While this may seem like nothing more than a question of financial and whether or not it’s the right package for your immediate needs, but what if you decide to switch systems one day?
+What if you wanted to change hosting companies?
+There is a good chance that you would lose your entire web site if you were to decide change either one of the items mentioned above, so investigate into the company’s process towards transitioning your web site and whether or not it’s even possible.

-Site back up: Last but not least is the ability to maintain site back up which definitely works to your favor if things ever get out of control.
-You never want to lose your site files or deal with down times, so if I were you, this would definitely be an integral factor in choosing a CMS.
+Site back up: Last but not least is the ability to maintain site back up, which works to your favor if things ever get out of control.
+You never want to lose your site files or deal with down times, so if I were you, this would be an essential factor in choosing a CMS.